pal1000/mesa-dist-win/buildscript/readme.md

 - architecture for which you want to build mesa - type "y" for x64, otherwise x86 is selected;
 - if Python launcher is available a list of Python installations is displayed.
 If you pick a Python 3.x installation, or your main Python installation is version 3.x, in normal mode you can only build LLVM as it supports both Python 2.7 and 3.x, but if the script is running with the experimental `/enablemeson` command line switch a build of Mesa3D with Meson is attempted;
 - if you want to update/install required python modules (setuptools, pip, pywin32, scons, meson, mako and MarkupSafe);
 - if you want to build LLVM.
-You only need to do it once for each architecture you target, also it is no longer mandatory if you only want softpipe, osmesa swrast and a slowed down osmesa gallium;
+You only need to do it once for each architecture you target, also it is no longer mandatory if you are not interested in llvmpipe, swr or JIT speed-ups;
 - if building LLVM it asks if you want to build with Ninja build system instead of Msbuild if Ninja is in PATH;
 - if Git is installed and Mesa code is missing it asks if you want to download Mesa code using Git and build;
 - if you intend to download Mesa using Git, you are asked to specify which branch (valid entries: 17.2, 17.3 ...);
 - if you want to build Mesa3D if you weren't asked already;
-- if you want to do an express configuration of Mesa build which includes libgl-gdi, graw-gdi, graw-null and osmesa targets by default with swr and GLES support opt-in;
+- if you want to do an express configuration of Mesa build which includes libgl-gdi, graw-gdi, graw-null and osmesa targets by default with swr, GLES and OpenGL ES support opt-in;
+- if you want to build GLAPI, GLES and OpenGL ES support;
 - if you didn't opt-in for express configuration you are asked if you want to build off-screen rendering driver(s);
-- if you want to build GLAPI and GLES support;
+- if you didn't opt-in for express configuration you are asked if you want to build graw;
 - if LLVM is available it asks if you want to use it;
 - if LLVM is missing it asks if you want to build without it;
 - if LLVM is used you are asked if you want to build swr;
-- if LLVM is used and if you didn't opt-in for express configuration you are asked if you want to build graw;
 - if you want to do a clean build;
 - if you want to organize binaries in a single location (distribution creation).